djalbat/yapp/README.md

 body.mount(yapp);
 ```
-Note that there is no need now to call the `didMount()` method.
+Note that there is now no need to call the `didMount()` method.

 ### Use JSX by way of Juxtapose

-Arguably the most elegant approach is to use JSX by way of [Juxtapose](https://github.com/djalbat/juxtapose):
+Arguably the most elegant approach is to use JSX by way of [Juxtapose](http://juxtapose.info):

 ```
 "use strict";